Technology & Patent Portfolio

 Ten sites.
 Over a million events.

 Shrink Manager has been running in live production for more than two years at Anu Sushi LLC across 10 institutional food production sites, processing more than one million verified execution events per year.
 Compliance output reaches 200+ institutional accounts through partner distribution channels including Aramark, Sodexo, and Compass Group.
-The portfolio reflects an architecture that already works at scale, not an idea about one.
+The foundational architecture protected by the first nine filings already works at scale; the May 2026 filings extend that proven pattern forward.

 10